Columbus Technical College – 50+ Years of Service

 In the fall of 2010, a state-of-the-art health sciences complex for Columbus Technical College opened on a 27-acre site on River Road.
 Georgia Governor Sonny Perdue recommended $16.28 million in state funding toward the Robert L. Wright, Jr. Health Sciences Center in his 2008 budget.
 In addition to the public funds, the first capital campaign benefiting the college, Tomorrow’s Workforce… Today, raised an estimated $10 million in private dollars.
 Expansion and improvement of Columbus Technical College is constantly in the works.

-Today, Columbus Technical College has an annual student enrollment of approximately 6,000 and its service area includes six Georgia counties (Muscogee, Harris, Talbot, Stewart, Quitman, and Chattahoochee) as well as an ever-growing presence at Fort Benning.
+Columbus Technical College had an annual student enrollment of nearly 5,000 in the last academic year (2019) and its service area includes six Georgia counties (Muscogee, Harris, Talbot, Stewart, Quitman, and Chattahoochee) as well as an ever-growing presence at Fort Benning.

 Columbus Technical College awards associate degrees, diplomas, and technical certificates; it boasts a job placement rate in the 95 percent range.
-The College now also offers Adult Education/GED and ELL (English Language Learners) services to its citizenry.
-High school students can earn college credit and/or complete entire programs at Columbus Technical College through Georgia’s Move On When Ready (MOWR) law.
-Our Economic Development division has relocated to an industrial park in East Columbus in order to be more accessible to our industry partners.
-This new facility has plenty of room for future growth.
+The College also offers Adult Education/GED and ELL (English Language Learners) services to its citizenry.
+High school students can earn college credit and/or complete entire programs at Columbus Technical College through Georgia’s Dual Enrollment law.

 Columbus Technical College will continue to anticipate and respond to the community’s educational and workforce-training needs in order to guarantee that the region’s businesses and its citizens prosper.